-What is level IIIa body armor?
-According to the National Institue of Justice (NIJ), level IIIa body armor has to be able to stop a 125 gr .357 SIG Full Metal Jacket Flat Nose round at 1470 ft per second.
+According to the National Institute of Justice (NIJ), level IIIA body armor has to be able to stop a 125 gr .357 SIG Full Metal Jacket Flat Nose round at 1470 ft per second.
 It also has to be able to stop a .44 Magnum Semi Jacketed Hollow Point weighing 240 gr at a velocity of 1430 ft per second.

-Level IIIa body armor is a step up from level IIIa body armor.
+Level IIIA body armor is a step up from level II body armor.
 It’s slightly thicker, making it capable of stopping higher power pistol rounds and rounds fired from submachine guns.
 It also keeps some of the concealability of its lighter sibling.

 |Body Armor Level||Effective Against These Calibers|

 |II-A||9 mm FMJ (Full Metal Jacket) at ~1,090 fps

 .40 S&W Full Metal Jacket at 1,025 fps

 |II||9 mm FMJ, at ~1,175 fps